danielsobrado/personal-blog/content/post/entropy-crossentropy-and-KLDivergence.md

 description: "In Information Theory receiving a bit reduces our uncertainty by half, or by a factor of 2.
 Our uncertainty reduction is the inverse of the probability of the event occurring."
 author: "Daniel Sobrado"
 date: 2014-05-20
-linktitle: Entropy, Cross-Entropy and KL-Divergence
+linktitle: Explaining Entropy
 nomenu:
   main:
     parent: tutorials
 prev: /tutorials/mathjax
 next: /prior-posterior-probabilities
-title: Entropy, Cross-Entropy and Kullback-Leibler Divergence
+title: Explaining Entropy
 noweight: 10
 image: https://i.imgur.com/EG7uO7w.png
 tags : [